SarniaTechCommunity/sarniatech.github.io/index.md

 ## <a name="contact" />Contact

-The best place to see upcoming events is by joining our [Facebook Page](https://www.facebook.com/groups/SarniaTech/).
+The best place to see upcoming events is by joining our [Facebook Group](https://www.facebook.com/groups/SarniaTech/).

 If you would like to join the conversation then check out our [Slack Group](https://sarnia.slack.com/).
-To get a slack invite sign up [to become a Sarnia Tech Community Member](https://www.cognitoforms.com/SarniaTechCommunity/SarniaTechCommunityBecomeAMember).
+To get a slack invite sign up to [become a Sarnia Tech Community Member](https://www.cognitoforms.com/SarniaTechCommunity/SarniaTechCommunityBecomeAMember).